Undev/redmine_open_links_in_new_window/README.markdown

 Plugin that follow all links of content to be opened in new window instead of current one.

+Plugin by default controls only wiki and details chapters in opened issues.

+No configuration available yet.

 ## Compatibility

 Tested with Redmine 0.9.6, 1.0.5.